bitovi/book/index.md

 language known as [ECMAScript](http://en.wikipedia.org/wiki/ECMAScript).

-The following video describes what happens when the browser loads a page like:
+The following video helps describe how the DOM and JavaScript work together by detailing what happens when the browser loads a page like:

 {% highlight html %}
 <html>